sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 They define $\tau(X)$ to be the time overhead of a garbage collector.
 For each collector, they define $\tau$ in terms of a linear function of various properties of the program, omitting the constant factors that could vary between implementations.
+In general, they define the overhead as $\tau(X) =
+\phi(X)\kappa(X) + \mu(X)$, where $\phi$ is the frequency at which collection occurs, $\kappa$ is the run time of a single garbage collection execution, and
+$\mu$ is the overhead for mutation in the program (e.g. incementing and decrementing reference counts).
+Each of these terms depends on the type of garbage collection, as well as the program that the collection is running on, and is defined more specifically in the paper for several collection strategies.

-These equatioons for the time and space costs of various collectors in terms of parameters of the workload enable the comparison of different collectors to determine how well-suited they are for certain programs and constraints.
+These equations for the time and space costs of various collectors in terms of parameters of the workload enable the comparison of different collectors to determine how well-suited they are for certain programs and constraints.
 While not giving the exact formulations for these properties, which would be difficult to do in general, the abstracted equations give an idea of how the space and time of a collector vary with their parameters, and thus what the important constraints of each are.

 ## Conclusion

 By better understanding the shared structure and duality of tracing and reference counting collectors, we can consider the design of a high-performance garbage collector as a balance between the two base strategies.
+And, by modeling the time and space costs of different collectors, we can formally analyze the trade-offs between different collection strategies for a specific workload or in general.
 The paper suggests that the design of a garbage collector involves three major decisions: how to partition memory, how to traverse memory, and what space-time trade-offs should be used.
 The heap can be divided into multiple segments, as with generational and multi-heap collectors, or can be collected uniformly.
 Each component of the heap, as well as the roots of the graph, can then be traversed and collected through either tracing or reference counting.
 And within the implementation of the two strategies there are other space-time trade-offs to consider as well, such as whether to employ pointer reversal.

 In general, this paper provides a beautiful perspective that unifies garbage collectors to a spectrum between tracing and reference counting.
 It affects how garbage collectors are viewed afterward and the development of other unified theories in systems.